International Day of Happiness is March 20. How happy are your employees?

 Working remotely is on the rise, meaning the common challenge of engaging remote workers isn’t going anywhere anytime soon.

 Don’t forget to include remote workers in employee recognition efforts and workplace celebrations!
 Remote workers often miss out on the day-to-day camaraderie and relationships built over time through coffee breaks, office birthday parties, and other low-key celebrations.
-Bring in remote workers via in-person meetings or videoconferencing and be sure to share by sending small party favors when you can, like pizza gift certificates.
+Bring in remote workers via in-person meetings or videoconferencing and be sure to share by sending small party favors when you can, like sweet treats gift certificates.

 Looking for more happiness inspiration?
 Check out Action for Happiness’ Instagram or connect with others at the International Day of Happiness website or via social media with the hashtag #InternationalDayofHappiness.